Books

 By Ruth Hartley

 “A memoir is not a story where the characters are understood from inside to outside by their creator.
-My memoir is a steamy mirror on which I have drawn a self-portrait with a damp finger.
+It is a steamy mirror on which I draw a self-portrait with a damp finger.
 It is supposedly a reflection of what I was, but it can’t be that exactly because it is made by me as I am now.
 No amount of soul-searching can take me far enough out of myself to objectively describe my actuality.
-What I do know is that when, pregnant and afraid, I escaped to swinging London, I found that being in love and learning how to be a loving mother and person was considerably more complicated than I had imagined.”
-Ruth Hartley

 Look inside ⇩